-If you have diabetes and coronary artery disease, you can help lower your risk of a heart attack or stroke by managing your diabetes and having a healthy lifestyle, which includes being active, taking medicines to lower blood pressure and cholesterol, and not smoking.3
+If you have diabetes and coronary artery disease, there are things you can do to help lower your risk of a heart attack or stroke.
+Manage your diabetes and have a healthy lifestyle.
+Be active.
+Take medicines to lower blood pressure and cholesterol, and don't smoke.1

 WebMD Medical Reference from Healthwise

 This information is not intended to replace the advice of a doctor.

 Healthwise disclaims any liability for the decisions you make based on this